jstarry/solana-workshop-tw/step-1/README.md

 - `solana-cli-config` - Used to read your keypair for signing transactions
 - `solana-client` - Used for connecting to the Solana cluster through an RPC HTTP API
 - `solana-sdk` - Includes basic types used for creating transactions

+## Task 1C - Receive sticker token!

+Open up the [Workshop Explorer](https://defi-workshop.netlify.app/) and search for your transaction's signature to check if your transaction has been finalized (and permanently stored on the blockchain!).

+If you're at the in-person workshop, send Justin a link to your transaction to receive a Workshop Sticker #1 token :)